 Family and friends also play a significant role in our lives.
 Building and maintaining strong relationships with those closest to us enriches our lives and provides a sense of belonging and purpose.
 We must invest time and effort in fostering healthy relationships, whether it be through setting boundaries with toxic friendships or being intentional about spending time with those who uplift and inspire us.

 Finally, spirituality provides a sense of purpose and meaning to our lives.
 This does not necessarily mean adhering to a particular religion, but rather finding a sense of connection to something greater than ourselves.
 This connection can provide context and perspective to our daily lives and guide us in making decisions that align with our values and beliefs.

 Living a greater life requires a holistic approach that prioritizes self-care, healthy relationships, and a sense of purpose and meaning.
-By intentionally investing time and energy into these five categories, we can create a life that is fulfilling, joyful, and ultimately successful.
+By intentionally investing time and energy into these five categories, we can create a life that is more fulfilling and joyful.